petersulyok/smfc/ARCHITECTURE.md

 `Platform` instance is created before the controllers exist, so it cannot know the configured zones itself.

-`exit_level=-1` is a sentinel meaning *do not change the fan levels*: no IPMI command is issued at all, so the zones stay at the last applied level.
+`exit_level=-1` is a sentinel meaning *do not change the fan levels*: the zones stay at the last applied level.
 The deprecated `-ne` command-line option maps onto it.

+`Service.exit_func()` calls `platform.end(zones, level)` **unconditionally**, passing
+`-1` straight through rather than branching on it, and `Platform.end()` writes the level only when it is non-negative.
+The distinction matters because `end()` is not only a level write: on both X14/H14 stacks it also releases the manual latch or the global bypass, and a platform state that is never released leaves the fans frozen at their last duty with **nothing regulating them** — a far worse outcome than any exit level.
+Both X14/H14 classes also record in `start()` which zones they acquired, so the release no longer depends on the zone list being resolvable during interpreter shutdown.

-Platforms differ in what `end()` does beyond the level write. `GenericX14Platform` releases its OEM manual-control mode after applying the level, restoring automatic BMC fan control, because that mode would otherwise stay latched forever.
+Platforms differ in what `end()` does beyond the level write. `X14OpenBmcPlatform` releases its OEM manual mode and `X14AtenPlatform` clears the global bypass, in both cases *after* applying the level (releasing first would let the BMC overwrite it).
+That restores automatic BMC fan control, so on these boards the exit level is a **transition, not a resting state**: within about a second the BMC's own curve takes over, and that curve regulates on CPU and system sensors only — drive temperatures are not part of it.
 On the other platforms the BMC stays in FULL mode and the applied level is the resting state.

 ---